Aryan2428/SQL-Projects/README.md

-# SQL-Projects
+# SQL Projects

-SQL projects including School Management System database
+School Management System Database
+- Designed a relational database with tables for students, teachers, classes, and attendance.
+- Wrote SQL queries using JOIN, WHERE, GROUP BY for data retrieval.

+Tools: MySQL / SQL